We earn commissions if you shop through the links below. Read more

 • Ask around — family, friends, colleagues, social media — for suggestions

-• Including keywords, such as “bank” or “community bank”, boosts SEO
+• Including keywords, such as “bank” or “community bank,” boosts SEO

 Once you’ve got a list of potential names, visit the website of the US Patent and Trademark Office to make sure they are available for registration and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Finally, make your choice among the names that pass this screening and go ahead with domain registration and social media account creation.
 Your business name is one of the key differentiators that sets your business apart.
-Once you pick your company name, and start with the branding, it is hard to change the business name.
+However, once you start with the branding, it is hard to change the business name.
 Therefore, it’s important to carefully consider your choice before you start a business entity.

 Step 4: Create a Bank Business Plan